Actor Cumberbatch says Assange letter affected his film portrayal

 Cumberbatch, who plays the WikiLeaks founder as rude, awkward and unkempt, said he believed the film focused on the success of WikiLeaks and celebrated "its extraordinary founder," Assange, while exploring the impact the website had on the people at the core of it.

-He said he hoped "The Fifth Estate," which opens in U.S. theaters on Oct.
-18, would start a conversation.
+He said he hoped "The Fifth Estate," which opens in U.S. theatres on October 18, would start a conversation.

 "I wanted to create a three-dimensional portrait of a man far more maligned in the tabloid press than he is in our film to remind people that he is not just the weird, white haired Australian dude wanted in Sweden, hiding in an embassy behind Harrods," the actor added.